noahehall/theBookOfNoah/0current/aws/0dbs.md

 ## terms

 - database resiliency: Resiliency is the ability of resource to recover quickly and continue operating even when there has been an failure/disruption; users of a resilient system never know that a disruption has even occurred.
+- az: availablity zone; distinct data center in a specific region; reach region has at least two AZs

 ## aurora

-- Amazon Aurora is a MySQL- and PostgreSQL-compatible enterprise-class database, starting at <$1/day.
+- Amazon Aurora is a MySQL and PostgreSQL compatible enterprise-class database, starting at <$1/day.
 - designed for high availability & scalability
   - supports up to 64TB of auto-scaling storage capacity, 6-way replication across three availability zones, and 15 low-latency read replicas
+- automatically scalable and distributed by default
+- Amazon Aurora Serverless: a fully ondemand version

 ## rds

-- az: availablity zone; distinct data center in a specific region; reach region has at least two AZs
 - RDS: web service to setup, operate and scale a relational database in the AWS cloud
+  - mysql, postgresql, mariadb, oracle, sql server
 - managed db service: responsibile for most managmeent tasks

 - limitations